Tinyu01/spring-boot-rest-auth/docs/DEPLOYMENT.md

-# Deployment Instructions for My Java App
+# Deployment Instructions for Spring Security Demo

-This document provides instructions for deploying the My Java App application.
+This document provides instructions for deploying the Spring Security Demo application.

 ## Prerequisites